 - Federal Chancellery

-- Federal Ministry for the Civil Service and Sport
+- Federal Ministry for Arts, Culture, Civil Service and Sport

-- Federal Ministry for Europe, Integration and Foreign Affairs
+- Federal Ministry for European and International Affairs

 - Federal Ministry of Education, Science and Research